-A copy of the proposed CIP document is available on-line at www.mwra.com.
-Questions or comments on this document should be directed to the MWRA Budget Department.
+A copy of the CIP document is available on-line at www.mwra.com.
+Questions or comments on this document should be directed to the MWRA Budget Department at (617)788-2268.

-Thank you for your continued support.
-We look forward to working with the Advisory Board during its review and to receiving your official comments and recommendations on the FY14 Proposed CIP.
+Thank you for your continued support, comments and recommendations on the capital budget.